AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-workspace.md

 Element | Description
 ---------|----------
  Platform | The destination for which you have set up the connection.
+ Connection Type | Represents the connection type to your storage bucket or destination. <ul><li>For email marketing destinations: Can be S3 or FTP.</li><li>For real-time advertising destinations: Server-to-server</li><li>For Amazon S3 cloud storage destinations: Access Key </li><li>For SFTP cloud storage destinations: Basic authentication for SFTP</li></ul>
  Username | The username you selected in the [connect destination wizard](/help/rtcdp/destinations/email-marketing-destinations.md#connect-destination).
- Flows | Represents the number of unique successful destination flows connected with basic information created for a destination.
+ Data Flows | Represents the number of unique successful destination flows connected with basic information created for a destination.
  Authorized | The date when the connection to this destination was authorized.
+ Status | `Active` or `Inactive`.
+Indicates whether data is currently being activated to this destination.
+To edit the status, see [Disable activation](/help/rtcdp/destinations/activate-destinations.md#disable-activation).

 ## System View {#system-view}